UmutVrl/kinova-gen3-ai-candybar-pickplace/README.md

     - Controls the Kinova Gen3 arm to pick up and drop the detected candy bar.

 ### Important Notes
 Calibration: The entire integration depends on precise camera calibration.
-Even small errors in camera intrinsics or pixel-to-cm ratio can cause the robot to miss or improperly grasp the object.
+Even small errors in camera intrinsics or pixel-to-cm ratio can cause the robot to miss or improperly grasp the object. <br />
 Manual Adjustment: The vertical offset (dz) often needs to be manually fine-tuned for your specific setup.
-This compensates for differences in camera mounting, table height, or object thickness, and is a normal part of deploying vision-guided robotics46.
+This compensates for differences in camera mounting, table height, or object thickness, and is a normal part of deploying vision-guided robotics. <br />
 Reusability: Always use the calibration files generated in 01_Calibration and 03_pixel_to_cm_calibration.py.
-These files ensure consistency and reproducibility across sessions and between different machines or environments6.
+These files ensure consistency and reproducibility across sessions and between different machines or environments6. <br />

 [SCREENSHOT HERE]